-Although the SCons code itself will run on any 2.x Python version 2.4 or later, you are perfectly free to make use of Python syntax and modules from more modern versions (for example, Python 2.5 or 2.6) when writing your SConscript files or your own local modules.
+Although the SCons code itself will run on any 2.x Python version 2.7 or later, you are perfectly free to make use of Python syntax and modules from later versions when writing your SConscript files or your own local modules.
 If you do this, it's usually helpful to configure SCons to exit gracefully with an error message if it's being run with a version of Python that simply won't work with your code.
 This is especially true if you're going to use SCons to build source code that you plan to distribute publicly, where you can't be sure of the Python version that an anonymous remote user might use to try to build your software.